 Complete the following procedure to configure Storage Manager 8.3 for an AIX system.
-This can be done from the Storage Manager client running on an AIX or a non-AIX system.
+This can be done from the SMclient running on either an AIX or a non-AIX system.

-- To set up the storage subsystem for AIX and the AIX SMclient, the subsystem must be physically configured for direct management through the Ethernet connections on each controller.
-Install SMclient before configuring the subsystem. - Note: See "Setting up IP addresses for FAStT storage controllers" on page 8 for information about assigning IP addresses to the controllers. - 2.
-After the disk subsystem is configured on the network, start the SMclient software on the host server by typing the following command:
+1. To set up the storage subsystem for AIX and the AIX SMclient, the subsystem must be physically configured for direct management through the Ethernet connections on each controller.
+Install SMclient before configuring the subsystem.

+Note: See "Setting up IP addresses for FAStT storage controllers" on page 8 for information about assigning IP addresses to the controllers.

+2. After the disk subsystem is configured on the network, start the SMclient on the host server by typing the following command: